Bobby Henline: Comedy career

 While hospitalized Henline would often use humor as a means of dealing with his extraordinary circumstances.
 As his treatment was ending, his occupational therapist suggested that he attend an open mic at the Comedy Store.
-In August 2009, Henline made his debut and from there he would do open mics 3 times a week.
-He would be contacted by a talent agency in L.A. which would lead him to a part in the Showtime documentary "Comedy Warriors: Healing Through Humor".
-He would go on to perform at events and comedy clubs across the nation including such venues as Hollywood Improv and Laugh Factory.
+In August 2009, Henline made his debut and from there he did open mics three times a week.
+He was contacted by a talent agency in L.A. which led him to a part in the Showtime documentary "Comedy Warriors: Healing Through Humor".
+He went on to perform at events and comedy clubs across the nation including such venues as Brad Garrett's Comedy Club; Hollywood Improv; Laugh Factory; Krackpots; L.A.
+Comedy Club; Stardome; LOL San Antonio; LA Comedy Club (Laughlin, NV) and more.

 Motivational speaking

-After his recovery Henline started traveling and speaking to a wide range of audiences, especially injured veterans and burn victims.
-He helped found the Bravo748 Military and Law Enforcement Speakers Bureau and travels around the world with them to do speaking engagements.

-Henline started the charity organization Forging Forward, The Bobby Henline Foundation with the goal of helping military personnel and first-responders and their families deal with the injuries and traumas that can occur in that work.
+After his recovery Henline started traveling and speaking to a wide range of audiences, including injured veterans and burn victims.
+He helped found the Bravo748 Military and Law Enforcement Speakers Bureau and travels around the world with the organization to do speaking engagements.
+Henline and his wife Jamie started the charity organization Forging Forward, The Bobby Henline Foundation with the goal of helping military personnel and first-responders and their families deal with the injuries and traumas that can occur in that work.